How to Tell If You Have Developed Peripheral Artery Disease

 Those with peripheral artery disease, or PAD for short, may experience chronic ischemia, better known as a lack of blood supply.
 When this occurs, you may experience a dull, cramping pain in the affected area, commonly the feet, when exercising.
 The pain often stops when resting.
 This kind of symptom is referred to as claudication.
 For a proper diagnosis, a podiatrist may suggest taking an ABI, or ankle brachial index.
 This exam consists of using ultrasound images that will measure the blood pressure in your feet.
 This type of test is common for diagnosing PAD, and is painless.
 PAD is likely to develop among adults over the age of 50, and is especially common for those with diabetes.
 For more information about peripheral artery disease, and to discuss a plan for treatment, we recommend you consult with a podiatrist for professional care.

 Peripheral artery disease can pose a serious risk to your health.
 It can increase the risk of stroke and heart attack.
-If you have symptoms of peripheral artery disease, consult with one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our Doctors will assess your condition and provide you with quality foot and ankle treatment.
+If you have symptoms of peripheral artery disease, consult with Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor will assess your condition and provide you with quality foot and ankle treatment.

 Peripheral artery disease (PAD) is when arteries are constricted due to plaque (fatty deposits) build-up.
 This results in less blood flow to the legs and other extremities.
 The main cause of PAD is atherosclerosis, in which plaque builds up in the arteries.